sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 - **Integrating with other features**: In the future, we want Batch Changes to fit in an integrated Sourcegraph experience.
 A code insights could include a batch change to track and fix a bad code pattern.
 Code monitoring could be used to trigger batch changes.
 The code graph could be used to change code across repositories.
 SSBC tends to be a prerequisite for this type of experiences, as they require triggering and executing a batch change.
 We intend to focus more on building that unified experience once SSBC is in Beta and has a small user base.

 In general, we tend to focus on features that we can build for multiple codehosts in a relatively homogenous manner, and avoid codehost-specific features.

+## Related use cases

+This section lists use cases that are related to this product team, along with the specific relevant features.

+{{generator:product_team_use_case_list.batch_changes}}